 We will be holding in-person training this Fall for some of our clubs starting Tuesday, August 31st!

 Rec Sports is currently working to fulfill our mission of serving UC Berkeley students and the campus community of staff, faculty, retiree, and emeriti while recovering from over a year of pandemic-related operations.
 As such, we cannot offer access to the RSF or pools to non-UC Berkeley affiliated community members at this time.
 Departmental leadership will assess our ability to expand access to these facilities at the end of the fall semester and will provide an update at that time.

-Face coverings are required!
+Face coverings and proof of vaccination are required!